astralfrontier/peppermile.org/src/grand-adventure.md

 Zelves are immortal, mysterious beings, graceful and slender, with an ethereal and peaceful nature.

+The Zelves are pretty clearly the elf counterpart in the game.
+Their job is to be grave and mysterious and live in the forests.
+That said, they have excellent reasons for being grave and mysterious.
+{.directors-cut}

 The **Gnomads**, like the Zelves, were engineered by the Cirrans.
 They were originally a slave-race, meant to maintain their masters' mechanistry.
 Without the empire to command them, they turned to an independent existence.